 And if you have no objection to such promiscuity, Like this.

-Freebies (Teaching resources: nearly 35,000 views** and 5,000 downloads to date.
-They're very eclectic - mostly EFL and MFL, but one of the most popular is from KS4 History, dating from my PGCE, with 1762 views/827 downloads to date.
+Freebies (Teaching resources: more than 39,750 views and 5,555 (5,568 at time of writing) downloads to date**.
+They're very eclectic - mostly EFL and MFL, but one of the most popular is from KS4 History, dating from my PGCE, with over 2,000 views and well over 900 downloads to date.
 So it's worth having a browse.)

 ** This figure includes the count of views for a single resource held in an account that I accidentally created many years ago.